Sons of Chaos: Story Summary

-Critical Response
+Critical response

-"The layout allows you to take in every gory detail; it almost feels like you’re reading the storyboards for an epic film the likes of Ben-Hur (1959 film) or Gladiator.
+"The layout allows you to take in every gory detail; it almost feels like you're reading the storyboards for an epic film the likes of Ben-Hur or Gladiator.
 Much thought was clearly put into the presentation of this story, and it shows.
-The story itself has already drawn comparisons to Game of Thrones, 300 (film), and Les Miserables, and those are all apt comparisons, but Sons of Chaos also feels completely like its own thing unto itself.
+The story itself has already drawn comparisons to Game of Thrones, 300, and Les Miserables, and those are all apt comparisons, but Sons of Chaos also feels completely like its own thing unto itself.
 Jaymes has written a captivating story, with plenty of twists and turns to keep you reading, and enough tragedy to make Shakespeare gasp.
 These characters are put through hell.